payara/monitoring-console/webapp/JS_DOCS.md

 * when a page has a `content` object it is considered a _arranged_ page (not strictly `widgets` based content)
 * `expires` is a timestamp when the content is expired and should be updated
 * `ttl` number of seconds the page is valid
+* `filter` filters query pages by the widget type if set

 ### Widget Model